Medy Elito: Club career

 On 25 June 2015, Elito signed for League Two club Newport County.
 He made his debut for Newport on 8 August 2015 versus Cambridge United, missing a penalty in the 72nd minute in a 3–0 defeat.
 Elito scored his first goal for Newport on 19 April 2016 against Oxford United.
 He was offered a new contract by Newport at the end of the 2015–16 season but the offer was withdrawn and he was released after he failed to accept the contract by the deadline of 10 June 2016.

 Elito signed for Cambridge United on 13 June 2016.
 He scored his first goal for Cambridge in a 2–1 EFL Cup loss against Wolverhampton Wanderers on 23 August 2016.
 He was released at the end of the 2018 season.
 Elito joined Barnet on a two-year deal on 27 July 2018.
 He left the club at the end of the 2019–20 season, having scored twice in 55 games.

 After a year out of football, Elito signed for Wealdstone in August 2021.
 On 11 September 2021, he scored his first goal for Wealdstone, a 101st minute winner from the penalty spot against Altrincham.
-On 27 July 2022, it was announced that Elito left Wealdstone after his contract wasn't renewed.
+On 27 July 2022, it was announced that Elito left Wealdstone after his contract was not renewed.

-Elito joined Welling United for the 2022–23 season.
+In August 2022, Elito joined National League South side Welling United.

+In July 2023, Elito joined Ramsgate, where he remained for a year before moving to fellow Isthmian League South East Division side Hythe Town ahead of the 2024–25 season.
+Just one week into the season however, having failed to make an appearance, he returned to Ramsgate on 16 August 2024.
+He departed the club again two months later in search for more playing time, subsequently rejoining Hythe.

+On 27 July 2025, Elito signed for Sheppey United.